Mortgage Escrow 101

 How Are Escrow Payments Calculated?

-Your lender estimates the annual costs for property taxes and homeowners insurance, divides that total by 12, and adds a cushion (usually one-sixth of the annual total) to cover any unexpected increases.
+Your lender uses the actual annual costs for property taxes and homeowners insurance and divides that total by 12.
 This amount is then included in your monthly mortgage payment.

 Can Escrow Accounts Change Over Time?